reStrike-d-o-o/reStrike_VTA_Cursor/docs/PROJECT_STRUCTURE.md

 - The OBS plugin emits all official OBS WebSocket v5 event types as `ObsEvent::Raw`.
 - Unknown or future event types are also handled generically, ensuring no event is lost or causes an error.
 - Detailed event handling can be added incrementally for any event type as needed.

+## Backend: OBS WebSocket Runtime Management

+- Runtime addition and removal of OBS connections is supported via Tauri commands (`add_obs_connection`, `remove_obs_connection`).
+- The frontend can manage connections dynamically without backend restarts.

+## Backend: Sending Commands to OBS

+- The backend supports sending commands to OBS via a Tauri command (`obs_send_request`).
+- The frontend can control any connected OBS instance by name and receive responses.